-If you can find a balance between waiting until the last minute to order stock and replenish products, then JIT can be effective.
-It may not be possible for certain products with a long lead time.
+If you can find a balance between waiting until the last minute to replenish products and avoiding a stockout situations, then JIT can be effective.
+However it may not be possible for certain products with a long lead time.

 7. Radio frequency identification (RFID)

 RFID allows a business to track products as they make their way through the supply chain.
 Using radio waves, products can be located via a tag and a reading device.
 The tag is a small microchip, so it’s easy to install and lightweight.